TheRealFREDP3D/TheRealFREDP3D/README.md

 For the past year, I've been engrossed in HackTheBox Academy and TryHackMe.
 Markdown has become my muse as I've filled over 1500 pages with meticulous notes, constructing a digital vault of my discoveries in the cybersecurity realm.

 A new fascination has stirred within me - static site generators and GitPages.
-The idea of crafting my own corner of the web, a testament to my journey, has taken hold.
+The idea of crafting my corner of the web, a testament to my journey, has taken hold.
 A personal website feels like the next logical chapter in my ongoing saga.

 And so, the embers of my youthful curiosity have reignited into a blazing passion.
 As I stand at the crossroads of my warehouse career and the beckoning horizon of IT, I'm compelled to chronicle my transformation.
 It's a tale of navigating through the bewildering maze of cyberspace, learning to decode the matrix, and eventually emerging as a guide for those who are treading the path I once ventured.